alfred-kc-tang/memory-game/README.md

 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type `git clone`, and paste the URL you copied, and then press enter.

+**OR**

+1. Click on this [link](https://alfred-kctang.github.io/Udacity-FWDNanodegree-Memory-Game-Project/) to open live version of the page.

 ## Contributing

 This repository is the author's code for a project of Udacity Front-end Web Developer Nanodegree.